IAIA25 Sessions

 Conference Topic: G11.
 Indigenous Peoples

 An evolving digital landscape provides opportunities for new approaches for the ethical use of AI when applied to Indigenous data.
-In this session, participants will discuss possible applications of AI and interactions with global principles of Indigenous data sovereignty when working with Indigenous Knowledge and data in impact assessment.
+In this session, participants will discuss possible applications of AI and interactions with global principles of Indigenous data sovereignty when working with Indigenous Knowledge and data in impact assessments.

 Acceptance Status: approve